 Management costs charged to the Fund shall be published in the annual report and shown as a proportion of the Fund's average volume ("total expense ratio").
-This comprises the fee for managing the Fund, the custodian fee and expenses which may be additionally charged to the Fund (see above).
+This comprises the fee for managing the Fund, the depositary fee and expenses which may be additionally charged to the Fund (see above).
 Incidental costs and costs arising from the purchase and sale of assets (transaction costs) are excluded.
-The total expense ratio is published in the KIID as "current costs".